-The Academy Trust's system of Internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Resources and Structures Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Resources and Structures Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes: - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Sally Gill, Finance Manager at Haybridge High School, a ContinU Trust school, as Internal Auditor.
+The Board of Trustees has considered the need for a specific internal assurance function and has appointed Bishop Fleming to carry out the internal assurance visits.

-The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The internal assurance visit includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included:

-- Testing of payroll systems

-- Testing of purchase systems

-- Testing of bank account reconciliations
+- Testing of income monitoring and recording - Testing of sales invoice and ledger systems - Testing of bank account transactions and reconciliations